-Subordinated liability:
+Subordinated liabilities:

-Total available tier 2 own funds consists of a £22,116k subordinated liability at the reporting date. £15,326k of the subordinated liability is a basic own fund item subject to transitional arrangements (see section E.1.7).
+Total available tier 2 own funds consists of a £18.2m subordinated liability at the reporting date. £11.4m of the subordinated liability is a basic own fund item subject to transitional arrangements (see section E.1.7).
 A long term subordinated loan has been provided to the Company by Vitality Health Insurance Limited.
 The loan is repayable in December 2020, and accrues interest at a floating rate of 400 basis points over 3 month LIBOR.
 The subordinated loan is available, fully subordinated and forms a part of basic own funds.
+One tranche of this subordinated loan was repaid early and in full at the option of VHL in the amount of £4.6m during the year.

-£6,790k of the subordinated liabilities relate to new subordinated debt - issued on the 31 December 2016.
+£6.8m of the subordinated liabilities relate to subordinated debt issued on the 31 December 2016.
 This is a long term subordinated loan provided to the Company by Discovery Holding Europe Limited.
-The loan is repayable in January 2027, and accrues interest at a floating rate of 465 basis points over 3 month LIBOR.
+The loan is repayable on January 2027, and accrues interest at a floating rate of 465 basis points over 3 month GBP LIBOR.
 The subordinated loan is available, fully subordinated and forms a part of basic own funds.
-This was approved by the PRA to be included in VHL EOF effective at the 31 December 2016.
+This was approved by the PRA to be included in VHL Eligible Own Funds effective at the 31 December 2016.